ALEX PADRO, ANC 2G02

 In 2000, Alex was appointed to the DC Library Board of Trustees by Mayor Williams.
 During his tenure, he advocated for increased funding for the library system, resulting in increased service hours and the renovation and replacement of library facilities including the Watha T. Daniel/Shaw Library.
 He opposed plans to sell the Martin Luther King, Jr., Memorial Library and successfully led the effort that convinced the DC Council not to dispose of the building.
 Alex subsequently served on advisory committees on the modern landmark building’s renovation.

 In 2000, Alex ran for the Advisory Neighborhood Commission 2C01 seat, defeating an incumbent and a previous candidate.
-He was subsequently re-elected nine times, now serving as Commissioner for 6E01.
-During that time, he has served as the Commission’s chair and vice chair, and currently chairs the Commission’s Alcoholic Beverage Control Licensing Committee and sits on the Commission’s Transportation and Zoning and Planning Committees.
+He was subsequently re-elected nine times, serving as Commissioner for 6E01 after redistricting.
+During that time, he served as the Commission’s chair and vice chair, and then chaired the Commission’s Alcoholic Beverage Control Licensing Committee and sats on the Commission’s Transportation and Zoning and Planning Committees.
+After the 2020 redistricting, Alex returned to elected office as the first Commissioner for ANC 2G02 and Chair of ANC 2G.

 In 2002, Alex led the effort to organize Shaw Main Streets, in fulfillment of a campaign promise to support the revitalization of the neighborhood’s commercial corridors.
 The organization received designation as a DC Main Streets local program in 2003, and Alex became the organization’s first board chair.
 He became the nonprofit’s executive director in 2004, with responsibility for managing the organization’s mid-six figure annual budget.
 During his tenure at Shaw Main Streets, the organization has twice had its service area expanded, now serving over 340 businesses and winning the 2016 Great American Main Street Award and the 2015 Innovation on Main Street Award, both conferred by Main Street America’s National Main Street Center.

 Alex is a member of Leadership Greater Washington, having completed the organization’s signature program in 2008.
-He is a member of the Gertrude Stein Democratic Club and the Rainbow ANC Caucus.
+He is a member of the Capital Stonewall Democrats.
 He has served as the chair, vice chair or Board member of numerous neighborhood and citywide organizations.
 He is a sought-after speaker on commercial revitalization and historic preservation topics before local and national audiences and local colleges and universities.
-His WalkingTown DC tours of the Shaw neighborhood have been among the annual events most popular for a decade and a half.
+His WalkingTown DC tours of the Shaw neighborhood have been among the annual event's most popular for a decade and a half.

 1519 8th Street, NW